VintageCollector/bmw-g30-dashboard-ets2/README.md

 1. Put the "ets2-telemetry-udp.dll" file inside your game directory/bin/win_x64/plugins.
 It would look like this for example: D:\Games\American Truck Simulator\bin\win_x64\plugins

-2. Flash the firmware (.hex file) via X-loader to arduino.
+2. Flash the corresponding firmware (.hex file) via X-loader to arduino.
+There are two files each for teh Arduino Mega 2560 & UNO each.
+You need to choose the file for CS Pin depending on the type of shield you have.
+For Seeed Studios it's CS 9 generally.

 3. Open telemetry-client.exe app.
 Select your arduino's port.
 Then click connect.
 Next launch your ETS/ATS game.
 Once you are all teh way in and see you are ready to drive,